Eddie Peake interview

 This week's unmissable new art

-Here are the new art shows, fairs and events you'd be mad to miss
+Here are the new art shows you'd be mad to miss

 The latest art reviews

 Upcoming art exhibitions in London